lohitkolluri/NLP2SQL/README.md

 ## 🧐 Features

-Here are some of the project's best features:
+Here are some of the project's key features:

-- **Natural Language to SQL**: Convert natural language text to SQL queries.
+- **Natural Language to SQL**: Convert text queries into SQL commands.
+- **Multi-Database Support**: Supports both SQLite and PostgreSQL.
+- **Interactive Data Explorer**: Utilize data explorer for filtering and analyzing query results.
-- **Dynamic Database Handling**: Adapt to different database schemas dynamically.
+- **Dynamic Schema Representation**: Fetch and display database schemas dynamically.
-- **Data Display and Visualization**: Present data in an intuitive and interactive manner.
-- **Report Generation**: Generate comprehensive reports based on SQL queries.
-- **Performance Optimization**: Optimized for efficiency and speed.
+- **Custom Visualizations**: Generate charts and graphs (Bar, Line, Scatter, Area, Histogram).
+- **Export Options**: Export query results in CSV or Parquet formats.
+- **Query History**: Save and revisit previous queries for future use.

 ## 🛠️ Installation Steps